-All special flood hazard areas within the Town of Stow designated as Zone A, AE, AH, AO and A99 on the Middlesex County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
-The map panels of the Middlesex County FIRM that are wholly or partially within the Town of Stow are panel numbers 25017C0333E, 25017C0334E, 25017C0342E, 25017C0342E, 25017C0343E, 25017C0344E, 25017C0363E dated June 4, 2010.
-The exact boundaries of the District shall be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Middlesex County Flood Insurance Study (FIS) report dated June 4, 2010.
+All special flood hazard areas within the Town of Stow designated as Zone A and AE on the Middlesex County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The map panels of the Middlesex County FIRM that are wholly or partially within the Town of Stow are panel numbers 25017C0333F, 25017C0334F, 25017C0342F, 25017C0342F, 25017C0343F, 25017C0344F, 25017C0353F, 25017C0354F, 25017C0361F and 25017C0363F dated July 7, 2014.
+The exact boundaries of the District shall be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Middlesex County Flood Insurance Study (FIS) report dated July 7, 2014.
 The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk and Planning Board.

-2.3.9 Where the limit of the Standard Project Flood Modified, referenced above, is used as a district boundary, the district boundary shall be determined by the elevations delineated on said plan.
+- 2.3.9 Where the limit of the Standard Project Flood Modified, referenced above, is used as a district boundary, the district boundary shall be determined by the elevations delineated on said plan. - 2.3.10 The boundaries of the Water Resource Protection District are as delineated on a map entitled "Water Resource Protection District Map Town of Stow, Massachusetts" dated May 1, 1987, at a scale of 1 inch = 800 feet, on file in the office of the Town Clerk.

-- 2.3.10 The boundaries of the Water Resource Protection District are as delineated on a map entitled "Water Resource Protection District Map Town of Stow, Massachusetts" dated May 1, 1987, at a scale of 1 inch = 800 feet, on file in the office of the Town Clerk. - 2.3.11 The boundaries of the Wireless Service Facility District are as delineated on a map entitled "Wireless Service Facility District Town of Stow, Massachusetts" dated January 23, 2001, at a scale of 1 inch = 1,000 feet, on file in the office of the Town Clerk. - 2.3.12 The boundaries of the Active Adult Neighborhood District are as delineated on a map entitled "Active Adult Neighborhood District Town of Stow, Massachusetts" dated May 13, 2002, at a scale of 1 inch = 800 feet, on file in the office of the Town Clerk.
+- 2.3.11 The boundaries of the Wireless Service Facility District are as delineated on a map entitled "Wireless Service Facility District Town of Stow, Massachusetts" dated January 23, 2001, at a scale of 1 inch = 1,000 feet, on file in the office of the Town Clerk. - 2.3.12 The boundaries of the Active Adult Neighborhood District are as delineated on a map entitled "Active Adult Neighborhood District Town of Stow, Massachusetts" dated May 13, 2002, at a scale of 1 inch = 800 feet, on file in the office of the Town Clerk. - 2.3.13 The boundaries of the REGISTERED MARIJUANA ESTABLISHMENT Overlay District are as delineated on a map entitled "Registered Marijuana Establishment Overlay District Town of Stow, Massachusetts" dated October 1, 2018, at a scale of 1 inch = 1 mile, on file in the office of the Town Clerk.

-USE REGULATIONS
+SECTION 3 USE REGULATIONS